jyou044/personalwebsite/README.md

 ### Version 1.4
 - Added feature of being able to close navbar menu with click outside in mobile view
 ### Future Versions
-- Adding more improved features to increase UX
+- Adding more improved features to enhance UX